jiale-radioastro/ADLeo_ultrafast_drifting_bursts/README.md

 Example scripts for reducing FAST telescope data

-Example scripts for magnetic field extrapolations using the PFSS model
+Example scripts for magnetic field extrapolation using the PFSS model

 Example scripts for visualizations